Organisational change is commonplace nowadays. But how do you tackle change? And how do you guarantee your efforts are successful?

 - Communicate for buy-in

 - Make it stick

-What I like about the 8-step change model is that it applies to every facet of leading successful change.
-It can be used to influence buy-in at the beginning of an initiative when you are seeking sponsorship and the support of senior executives.
-Or it can be used to change the behaviour of ideological resistors.
-Let me illustrate.
+It can be used to influence buy-in at the beginning of a change project when you are seeking sponsorship or the support of senior executives.
+And it can be used to change the behaviour of those resisting change.

 Seeing the figures and hearing why they are problematic and need changing doesn’t work especially well.
 People have to think about the message and come to some understanding before deciding to change behaviour.

 A possible outcome is they detach themselves from the problem and blame management.
 Or they refuse to accept the data because they “do a good job.”